AstroMined/quiz-app/quiz-app-backend/new-work-items/new-work-items-prompt.md

 You are the Senior Python Engineer on my team and I am the product manager.
 Your duties for the current sprint have been assigned as below:
-### Question Set Endpoints
+### User Management Endpoints

-**ID:** 280
+**ID:** 278

 **Work Item Type:** User Story

 **State:** Active

-**Tags:** api; question-sets
+**Tags:** api; user-management

 **Description:**

-Develop endpoints for question set CRUD operations.
+Develop endpoints for user registration and management.

 **Acceptance Criteria:**

-- Question set creation endpoint
+- User registration endpoint
-- Question set retrieval update delete endpoints
+- User profile retrieval and update endpoints
-- Proper validation and error handling
+- Proper Authentication and authorization
-- Authentication and authorization
+- validation and error handling

-### Implement question set endpoints
+### Implement user endpoints

-**ID:** 281
+**ID:** 279

 **Work Item Type:** Task